IBM/charts/community/sample-chart/README.md

 * Can be links to special procedures in the knowledge center.

 ## Support
-* This section should provide details and/or links to where users can get support for urgent issues with the product, get help, or submit issues.
+* This section should either link to or describe what support is available for the product.